bahati7/MKB-cohort-2-Demo/doc/usecases/UC-ManageSurveys.md

 sub-flow: create new survey
 -----------
+This sub-flow details the steps for an Instructor to create a new survey.
+It corresponds to the path taken when the Instructor chooses option 3a in the Typical course of events.

 | Actor Action | System Response |
 |:--------------|:----------------|
 | 1.
 The Instructor navigates to the survey management section. | 2.
 The system displays the survey management interface with an option to "Create New Survey". |